 You only get 160 characters: how do you make the most of them?
 Some tips:

 1. State role and organization name in top box, so you don’t waste characters in the lower, 160 character box.

 (description box) I am the editor for the school newspaper (And don’t repeat words!)

 Try: (top box) Editor of International Column, School Newspaper

 (description box) Responsible for brainstorming, revising, and supervising articles by other writers for my column.

-Click here for the free complete guide to the UC Personal Insight Questions.
+Click here for the One-hour guide to the UC Personal Insight Questions.

 2. Emphasize tangible, measurable impact.